KarimX32/Girlfriend-Bot/README.md

 ### Note:
 The bot will require a while to be able to work in vc, so maybe let it be online for 1 minute, then add it to the vc using `!callMyGF` and wait for 10 seconds or so.
 If you faced any issues you can always join our [discord server](https://ultrax-yt.com/discord)!

+# Update
+The Dialogflow webhook in the video doesn't work anymore, so you can make your own dialogflow and [this is how](https://www.youtube.com/watch?v=JC3srf7U4TE)

 ##### Donation: _you can help me buy a new laptop by [donating to me](https://ultrax-yt.com/paypal), would be appreciated!_